What's your astrological sign?Level: Pre-Intermediate

 - Watch the video with English Subtitles.
 Use the Pause button.
 People speak fast!

 What's your astrological sign?

-Same video with Precise Subtitles below ↓, but first you will watch again without subtitles!
+Same video with Precise Subtitles below, but first you will watch again without subtitles!
 If you watch at least twice WITHOUT subtitles, your pronunciation will be much better in the end!
 Subtitles begin at 4:00.

 This is the most adjective-rich lesson in Real English®, providing us with ordinary vocabulary which is rarely found in beginner lessons.
 This is one reason why this lesson begins with 3 pages of vocabulary illustrations.